Spydr06/dotfiles/README.md

 # dotfiles
-My dotfiles and configurations of my linux system
+My dotfiles and configurations of my linux system.
+*Disclaimer:* This repository is very messy and definately needs some cleaning, which I will do as soon as possible.

 ## Contents
 This repository contains configurations for the following programs: